tidalcycles/tidal-chocolatey/README.md

 # tidal-chocolatey
 Chocolatey package definitions for TidalCycles and related installs.

+## Beta-Testing the TidalCycles package
-You can find the TidalCycles package at [tidal/readme.md](tidal/readme.md).
+Interested in testing and giving feedback?
+You can find instructions for testing the TidalCycles package at [tidal/readme.md](tidal/readme.md).